Invitation to the Game: Plot summary

 Lisse and her group encounter and integrate with another group; they all eventually pair off into relationships.
 Lisse explains that her original group could not intermarry as they are too close and feel like family.
 The book ends with Lisse making paper to write a story to the unborn baby she is revealed to be carrying, which she thinks will be a girl – the first child born on Prize.

 The first sentence she writes is the first of the book; by this literary device, it is revealed that the book itself is Lisse's recounting of these events of her life.

+Critical reception

+Invitation to the Game won the Hal Clement Award as the year's best science fiction novel for young adults.